 - team working skills

 Data Analyst Salary: How Much Does a Data Analyst Make?

-The data analyst salary depends on a number of factors like educational qualification, location, relevant experience, and skills set.
+Does the data analyst job description excite you enough?
+If not let us look at some salary figures of this in-demand job role.
+However, note that, the data analyst salary depends on a number of factors like educational qualification, location, relevant experience, and skills set.

 The average annual salary of an experienced data analyst can range from approximately $60,000 to $140,000.
 Financial and technology firms tend to offer higher pay-package than average.

 Read more: How to Become a Data Analyst in 2022

 The cross-market average data analyst salary is approximately $73,528

 Data analysts typically move on to higher positions like senior data analysts, data scientists, data analytics managers, business analysts, etc. Higher responsibilities come with a substantial pay rise as well.
 It is estimated that the average annual salary of data scientists starts at around $95,000, while that of analytical managers begins at approximately $106,000.

 Watch the video below that will help you have an understanding of the various responsibilities, skills required, and the salary structure of top Data Analytics job roles.